 An Illinois net loss deduction (NLD) can be used to reduce the base income allocable to Illinois only if the loss year return has been filed and to the extent the loss was not used to offset income from any other tax year.
-S corporations and partnerships, including any that are members of a unitary group, trusts, and non-unitary corporations should use the Illinois Net Loss Deduction Worksheet in Appendix C to determine any NLD.
+S corporations and partnerships, including any that are members of a unitary group, trusts, and non-unitary corporations should use Schedule NLD, Illinois Net Loss Deduction, to determine any NLD.